wzslr321/go_discord_bot/README.md

 > Afterwards, type `go build` to build a bot

-> If built properly, you have to run `./bot -t <TOKEN> `
+> If built properly, you have to run `./tallky_bot -t <TOKEN> `

 #

 > Example : `./ bot -t NzU5MDEwNXc0ODgwMjEwOTQ4.X23R3g._DE86FVVc9kG7F_XXet7Q00oOQw`

-> I have started creating this bot after just few hours of learning GoByExample, so there  is still a lot to improve for sure.
+> I have started creating this bot after just few hours of learning GoByExample.
+> I finished it 24 hours after my first line of code in Golang